matthewfeickert/draft-scipy-2024-proceedings-submission/paper/scientific-python-ecosystem.md

 This precedent made it difficult to take advantage of array programming paradigms that are common in Scientific Python given NumPy [@numpy] vector operations.
 The Scikit-HEP library Awkward Array [@Awkward_Array_zenodo] provides a path forward by providing NumPy-like idioms for nested, variable-sized (JSON-like) data and also brings analysts into an array programming paradigm [@Hartmann:2021qzp].

-With the ability to operate on HEP data structures in an array programming &mdash; or "columnar" &mdash; approach, the next step is to be able to read and write with the HEP domain specific ROOT [@Brun:1997pa] file format.
+With the ability to operate on HEP data structures in an array programming &mdash; or "columnar" &mdash; approach, the next step is to be able to read and write with the HEP domain specific ROOT [@Brun:1997pa] file format &mdash; which has given the particle physics community columnar data structures with efficient compression since 1997 [@Pivarski:2020qcb].
 This is accomplished with use of the `uproot` library [@Uproot_zenodo], which allows for efficient transformation of ROOT data to NumPy or Awkward arrays.
 The data is then filtered through kinematic and physics signature motivated selections using Awkward manipulations and queries to create array collections that contain the passing events.
 Through intense detector characterization and calibration efforts, the ATLAS collaboration has developed robust methods and tooling to apply corrections to the data and evaluate systematic uncertainties.